More and more communities are taking over ownership of much-loved community buildings and spaces. Find out what's involved.

 The benefits of a community buyout

-The community are no longer passive customers, but co-own the business, which can mean improved customer loyalty,
+The community are no longer passive customers, but co-own the business, which often means improved customer loyalty

-- They also benefit the communities they operate in because the rewards are shared amongst the people who work within the business rather than going to a single owner or external shareholder as is the case in more traditional structures.
+- They benefit their communities because rewards are shared among the people who work within the business rather than going to a single owner or external shareholder as is the case in more traditional structures